rexfordessilfie/zod-factory/README.md

 Some gaps with this approach are:
 * It is also not very extensible or script-able
-* It can result in boiler-plate and repeated code
+* It can result in boilerplate and repeated code
 * It is relatively inaccessible
 * It has little to no similarity with the zod library